balena-io/docs/pages/management/env-vars.md

 ## Per-device Environment Variables

 Per-device environment variables are availabe to the code running on the particular device.
-If both the application and the device have environment variable _of the same name_, the code on this device will see the value of the _per-device environment variables._ In other words, per-device environment variable redefines (or overrdides) application-wide environment variable of the same name.
+If both the application and the device have environment variable _of the same name_, the code on this device will see the value of the _per-device environment variables._ In other words, per-device environment variable redefines (or overrides) application-wide environment variable of the same name.

 It's important to understand that the device environment variable _doesn't have to_ correspond to some application-wide environment variable.